uark-backend-class/course-materials/finalproject.md

 ### Other Important Information

 - Demo day is Friday December 15th.
-Your final project should be
+Your final project should be in a demo-worthy state by this day.